-Wildwater History – Almost A Half Century Of Adventure
+Wildwater History – Over A Half Century Of Adventure

 In 1970, Jim and Jeanette Greiner, Wildwater’s founders, read the book “Deliverance”.
 Shortly after that he read an article about the Chattooga River while getting a haircut at the barber’s shop.
 Jim and Jeanette were traveling from a Recreation Conference and decided to do some exploring.
 With details from the book Deliverance, and having learned that the Chattooga River was the main setting for the movie version of Deliverance, and that filming was underway, Jim was keen on exploring rivers along the route between Atlanta, GA and their home in Virginia.
 At the GA/SC border they stopped at the Highway 76 Bridge over the Chattooga River and encountered the film crew.
 After confirming that they were filming Deliverance, Jim told Jeanette that it was “now or never”!

-(This post was first written in 2015 and is was most recently updated in February of 2018.)
+(This post was first written in 2015 and is was most recently updated in July 2020.)